How to Get a Custom Tattoo

 Don’t be demanding of your tattoo artist.
 They are busy people with a schedule and do not have time to keep up with changing designs and petty demands.
 Make sure your design is exactly what you want before the inking begins.

-You want to communicate with your artist about your final vision, but don’t send them fifty emails about other little things.
+You want to communicate with your artist about your final vision, though don’t send them fifty emails about other little things.
 Remember, you’re not the only customer they’re working with right now.